 4. No Ceiling (Mission St. at 5th)

 The stunning mural, No Ceiling, is painted by an anonymous street artist who goes by “Believe in People (BIP).”
 The mural spans five stories – indicative of its message: women are powerful and overcome incredible obstacles.
 No Ceiling is viewed by many of her admirers as the 21st century, “Rosie the Riveter.”
-The mural required 400 cans of spray paint and was completed single-handedly by her artist.
+The mural required 400 cans of spray paint and was completed single-handedly by the artist.